Knetic/presilo/EXTENSIONS.md

 - Uses 'bit' to represent booleans, with 0 = true, 1 = false.
 - Does not support minimum byte length constraints

+### Mixin $ref schemas

+Normally when a `$ref` is made to another schema, it's possible to add extra constraints on top of that ref.
+For instance, you might reference a number field that normally has no maximum size, but you want to impose a maximum size on a specific use of that schema.
+This is not supported - make a new schema or definition.
+Any field that exists sibling to `$ref` is ignored completely.

+The thought behind the specification's use of `$ref` being so permissive is for _validators_.
+This tool is not a validator.
+Semantically, changing anything about a `$ref` is a copy-on-write, and so creates a new schema.
+This is _possible_ in `presilo`, but due to technical preference, it's unallowed.
+All references must be leafs in the tree that represents the parsing.
+This makes parsing much more reliable and easy, and makes the most sense given the nature of the codegen.

 ### golang marshalling/unmarshalling

 Golang has the concept of 'exported' and 'unexported' fields.
 This matters a great deal when marshalling/unmarshalling, since _only_ exported fields are marshalled.
 Normally, if a field has constraints, one might expect that the field would be unexported, with getter/setter routines.
 However, `presilo` generates _only exported fields_, so anything put into a schema file will be accessible publicly.